Germany Charts Lockdown Exit With Virus under Control - UrduPoint

 Smaller shops will be allowed to reopen from Monday and some children could soon return to school within weeks, even as harder-hit European countries such as France and Britain prolong restrictions.

-Europe remains in the "eye of the storm", the World Health Organisation warned Thursday, accounting for over 90,000 of more than 140,000 deaths worldwide according to an AFP tally.
+Europe remains in the "eye of the storm", the World Health Organization warned Thursday, accounting for over 90,000 of more than 140,000 deaths worldwide in an AFP tally.

 However, infection numbers in Germany "have sunk significantly" and the outbreak is "under control", Health Minister Jens Spahn told reporters on Friday.

-Each disease carrier in Germany was infecting less than one other person -- the person-to-person rate dropping to 0.7 -- according to data from the Robert Koch Institute (RKI) for disease control on Thursday.
+Each disease carrier in Germany was infecting fewer than one other person -- the person-to-person rate dropping to 0.7 -- according to latest data from the Robert Koch Institute (RKI) for disease control.

 The figures justified a first easing of the lockdown with a review after two or three weeks, Chancellor Angela Merkel said on Wednesday.